-TSTC's Web Design & Development Web Design sepcialization students not only learn instruction in Web page design and composition, they develop a portfolio and participate in a real-world project that moves them to the top of the class when employers seek candidates.
+TSTC's Web Design & Development students not only learn instruction in Web page design and composition, they develop a portfolio and participate in a real-world project that moves them to the top of the class when employers seek candidates.

-TSTC's Web Design & Development Web Development sepcialization students in this specialization will learn basic and intermediate Web page programming, database theory and design, and even Internet commerce, among other subjects.
+Students also learn basic and intermediate Web page programming, database theory and design, and even Internet commerce, among other subjects.